How to fix League of Legends FPS drops on Windows computers

 - Select Manage 3D Settings > select Restore Defaults.

-How to reset AMD Catalyst Control Center
+How to reset the AMD Catalyst Control Center

 - Right-click on your desktop > select Catalyst Control Center (aka VISION center)